project-codeflare/codeflare-operator/README.md

 # codeflare-operator

-Operator for installation and lifecycle management of CodeFlare distributed workload stack, starting with MCAD and InstaScale
+Operator for installation and lifecycle management of CodeFlare distributed workload stack.

 <!-- Don't delete these comments, they are used to generate Compatibility Matrix table for release automation -->
 <!-- Compatibility Matrix start -->